denten-papers/xp-routledge/dh-book-proposal.md

 of literature, but also to the material structure of the literary encounter, which affects all higher modes of reading, writing, and interpretation: close and distant.
-The building of archives shapes the formation of shared cultural memory, for example, just as e-book design may alter the readers understaning of the text.
+The building of archives shapes the formation of shared cultural memory, for example, just as e-book design may alter the readers understating of the text.
 All forms of contemporary textuality (including print) pass through some form of digital being, from typesetting tools to the building of user interfaces from online book stores to search engines and e-book readers.